vraravam/dotfiles/README.md

 * If you already have any of the dotfiles that are managed via this repo, *DON'T WORRY!* Your files will be moved to the cloned folder - so that you can then commit and push them to your fork!
 * This script will also handle nested config files - as long as they are already present in this repo.
-* Special handling (rename + copy instead of symlink) for `.gitattributes` and `.gitignore`
+* Special handling (rename + copy instead of symlink) for `.gitattributes` and `.gitignore` - which means that, *for those files alone*, you will have to **keep them manually in sync**.
-* If you do not want any file from the home folder to be overridden, simply delete it from this repo's `files` folder - and it will not be processed.
+* If you do not want a specific file from the home folder to be overridden, simply delete it from this repo's `files` folder - and it will not be processed.
-* If you wish to add a new file to be tracked and managed via this backup mechanism, simply add it into the `files` folder with the requisite relative path - and it will be processed.
+* If you wish to add a new file to be tracked and managed via this backup mechanism, simply add it into the `files` folder with the requisite relative path (relative to your `HOME` folder) - and it will be processed.

 ## approve-fingerprint-sudo.sh